 You’ll need to write high-quality posts, in large quantities, for your own website as well as for external websites.
 Generally, your SEO agency will help you produce these posts, whether they serve an advisory role or assist you with the help of in-house writers.

 If the content isn’t on point, the rest of your strategy can crumble.
-If the content is sufficiently bad, it could even attract a Google penalty, completely wrecking your chances of achieving higher rankings in search results.
+If the content is sufficiently bad, it could even attract a search engine and their Google analytics penalty, completely wrecking your chances of achieving higher rankings in search results.

 Perhaps more importantly, bad content can be a problem for your brand reputation.
 If a web visitor reads content that’s full of spelling mistakes, inaccuracies, or clunky wording, they’re not going to think highly of your brand.
 Accordingly, all the organic traffic in the world won’t be enough to help you achieve conversions.